phamtranminhtri/MM241-Assignment-Group18/student_submissions/s2313622_2312097_2310543_2312420_2311100/README.md

 python ppo_optimized.py --actor_model ppo_actor.pth --critic_model ppo_critic.pth
 ```

-- To run the policy for testing: Go back to the original `main.py` file in the parent directory and call the policy.
+- To run the policy for testing: Go back to the original `main.py` file in the parent directory (run `cd ../..` then simply `python main.py`) and call the policy.
 Remember to use the correct configuration of `gym_cutting_stock` environment while running.